EricHuang49/my-page/content/authors/admin/_index.md

   gtag('config', 'G-CPG6T0F3V2');
 </script>

-I am a Ph.D. candidate in economics at University of Pennsylvania.
-My research interest focuses on the macroeconomic implications of inequality.

-My job market paper studies how allocative efficiency in the labor market can be influenced by households' wealth holdings.
+I graduated from the University of Pennsylvania in May 2023 with a Ph.D. degree in economics.

-I will join the International Monetary Fund as an Economist (EP) in fall 2023.
+In fall 2023, I will join the International Monetary Fund's Research Department as an Economist (EP).

 Find my CV {{< staticref "media/cv.pdf" "newtab" >}}here{{< /staticref >}}.